 Jim Doyle served in the US Army from 1968 to 1970, including a tour in Vietnam as a combat infantryman.
 Since leaving the military, he served as chair of the public affairs committee of Vietnam Veterans of America, and has been a tireless advocate for veteran’s issues.
 Jim’s life since the military has been in support of not just the official war casualties, but for those who have passed since, be it due to Agent Orange, suicide, addiction, or any number of war-related causes.
 He has made dozens of trips back to Vietnam over the years in order to strengthen the bonds of friendship and healing.
 Jim continues to push for legislative action on behalf of all victims of war.

 Maria Telesco is an associate member of Chapter 180.
 A retired California nurse and surviving widow of a US Army Korean War veteran, she has spent a lifetime working on issues of criminal justice reform, and is especially known for her activism to end capital punishment.
 For years, Maria travelled across America and around the world speaking out against the death penalty for organizations such as Amnesty International, and later designed and facilitated a prison ministry program known as Houses of Healing.
-She also serves as president of the board of directors for the Fresno Center For Nonviolence.

 Sam Molina enlisted in the US Marine Corps Reserve in 2008, and has earned a BA in criminology from California State University, Fresno.
 Sam also serves as the California State Director of Mi Familia Vota, a national civic engagement organization that unites Latino, immigrant, and allied communities to promote social and economic justice through citizenship workshops, voter registration, and voter participation.
 Under his leadership, Mi Familia Vota California has registered over 40,000 voters, helped in the establishment of citizenship corners in Fresno county libraries, the Fresno USD Dream Center, and also played a pivotal role in helping pass AB918 Voting for All Act.
 In 2018, he received the esteemed Latinx Community Leader Health Equity Award from the Latino Coalition for Healthy California.